Domos-Snips/arduino-tpuart/README.md

 This is a very first version of an interface between Arduino and EIB/KNX using the TP-UART interface and Arduino library.

-Last modified: 09.08.2017
+Last modified: 12.08.2017

-Reason: Fixed error on initialization of serial port
+Reason: Added link to library

 Hardware